 Frontline Indigenous Groups

-Water Protectors are on the frontlines to defend the land, the climate, the water, and the wild rice.
-Follow our partners on social media for updates and opportunities to get involved.
+Water Protectors are actively on the frontlines to defend the water, land, climate, and wild rice.
+Follow our partners on social media for real-time updates and specific opportunities to get involved.